-Socialism may be something of a far-off concept as an existing thing for younger readers.
+Socialism may be something of a far-off concept for younger readers.
 The Soviet Bloc collapsed from the late 80s to the early 90s, the other socialist systems of the world fell with it.
+Many had to ask, has socialism ever worked?
 Socialism and communist countries loomed over the entire world.
 Then it simply… Disappeared.
 But did it really?
 It’s no secret that we here at YPT have some interest in socialist and communist countries (see also our logo).
 Still, it may be worth running through exactly what socialist systems (or potential future ones) exist in the world today.
 What countries are socialist?
 How many nations are socialist?
 Let’s find out.